Home - About AR - Learning Material - Exams - Clubs - Posters

 You also need to know about club vanity callsigns: A club "must be composed of at least four persons and must have a name, a document of organisation, management, and a primary purpose devoted to amateur service activities consistent with this part", meaning Part 97.
 The club must appoint a person who is a holder of a US licence as trustee, and this person may select a vanity callsign on behalf of the club (or at least make the application on behalf of the club, based on their selection).

 If you upgrade you can opt to keep your existing callsign, or to request a new systematic callsign, noting that this really only applies if gaining an Extra.
-The third option is to keep the old call when filling in the Form 605 application for the licence upgrade, then make an application for a vanity callsign once the licence is issued.
+The third option is to keep the old call when filling in the Form 605 application for the licence upgrade, then make an application for a vanity callsign once the upgraded licence is issued.

 ClassSequentialVanity